dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 }
 {% endprettify %}

-If `null` isn’t a valid value, and there's a reasonable default value, then add an initializer:
+If `null` isn't a valid value, and there's a reasonable default value, then add an initializer:

 {% prettify dart tag=pre+code %}